fire17/hydejack-starter-kit/projects/dev/_posts/2020-7-30-globaldata.md

 sitemap: true
 ---

-## Proper multi processing in python
+## Multi-Processing in python done right!

 GlobalData allowes an easy way to pass data in realtime between processes.